josefwaller/PyCatan2/docs/tutorial-pt-7-victory-points.rst

         print("Current largest army owner: %s" % ("Player %d" % (game.players.index(game.largest_army_owner) + 1) if game.largest_army_owner else "Nobody"))

 And with that, our game is completely finished!
+The full text game source code is available on github: https://gist.github.com/josefwaller/a3c3c19b19e46150224e7a4f34bc4dbd